Online Metric Matching: Beyond the Worst Case: Semi-Stochastic Setting: Euclidean Metric with Smooth Distributions

-In this subsection, we consider balanced markets and assume $\mathbb{D}$ to be uniform distribution.
-We show that combining \prettyref{thm:framework-stocas-advers} with the Hierarchical Greedy algorithm of \cite{DBLP:conf/sigecom/Kanoria22} results in an $O(1)$-competitive algorithm for all $d \geq 1$.
+In this subsection, we consider balanced markets and assume $\mathbb{D}$ to be the uniform distribution.
+In the following theorem, we combine \Cref{thm:framework-stocas-advers} with the algorithm of \cite{DBLP:conf/sigecom/Kanoria22} to give an $O(1)$-competitive algorithm for constant $d \geq 1$.